 There is no shortage of events in Texas.
 Our searchable database is proof that you'll find plenty to keep you busy.
 Here, Texas Highways editors offer a few recommendations.
-Interested in submitting an event?
-Click here.
+If you'd like, feel free to submit an event listing.

 PRAIRIES AND LAKES >Fort Worth

 The Samurai Spirit

 Combining artistry, craftsmanship, and functionality, Japanese samurai armor reflects the valor of the historic warrior class.
 The Kimbell Art Museum in Fort Worth explores this legacy through August 31 with Samurai: Armor from the Ann and Gabriel Barbier-Mueller Collection.
 The traveling exhibition—the first in the Kimbell’s new Renzo Piano Pavilion—showcases more than 140 pieces collected by the Barbier-Mueller family of Dallas.
 The intricate armor, masks, and weapons date from the 12th to the 19th centuries.